-Just a few days ago came into my hands a brand new shiny model 4655 Oster blender, blender classic glass Oster known American firm has been a leader for many years in this category of small appliances.
-In fact many years ago when I still had not penetrated Vorwerk both Spanish households was common enough to see these blenders in many of our homes.
-Almost 90 years have passed since the company founded John Oster John Oster Manufacturing Company, which start in a few years become one of the leading manufacturer and marketer of small household enterprises.
+Just a few days ago came into my hands a brand new shiny model 4655 Oster blender, blender cup classic American brand known Oster has been a leader for many years in search of small appliances.
+In fact many years ago when I still had not penetrated Vorwerk both Spanish households was common to see these mixers suffice in many of our homes.
+Almost 90 years have passed since John founded the company Oster John Oster Manufacturing Company, which start in a few years became one of the leading manufacturer and marketer of small household businesses.

-My house was one of those and my mother had a beautiful and powerful Osterizer® that his sister had sent him from the United States.
-Do not really remember when, many years ago, was the brand that I selected for the equipment that formed part of my kitchen, if I remember correctly, I think it was part of my wedding.
-Years later, Termomix® came to my house, and what had hitherto been a wonder with which we had developed many recipes I was relegated by the powerful combination of mixer, timer and temperature offered by the appliance Wortek.
+My house was one of those and my mother had a beautiful and powerful Osterizer® that his sister had sent him from the US.
+I do not remember very well when, many years ago, was the brand I chose to formed part of the equipment in my kitchen, if I remember correctly, I think it was part of my wedding list.
+Years later, Termomix® came to my house, and what had hitherto been a wonder with which we had developed many recipes I was relegated by the powerful combination of mixer, timer and temperature provided by the appliance Wortek.

 It was then my faithful Osterizer® was replaced and relegated to the back of a closet.
-In that dark corner for years has remained yellowing over the years and used only in exceptional cases and stakeholders where his mini-glass provided a utility not provided by the Termomix®.
+In that dark corner for years has remained yellowing over the years and only used in exceptional cases and stakeholders where your mini-cup provided a utility not provided by the Termomix®.

 Ingredients (4-5 people)

 250 grams of washed and pitted cherries

 Mostly small cucumber

 Mostly small green pepper

 Half red onion

 A clove of garlic